Low-latency Video Streaming: Types And Challenges

 Competitive Edge

-Offering low latency streaming can set your platform apart by providing viewers with real-time, high-quality experiences, helping you grow a loyal audience.
+Offering low-latency streaming can set your platform apart by providing viewers with real-time, high-quality experiences, helping you grow a loyal audience.
 In a market where 83% of U.S. consumers have at least one streaming subscription, low latency is a valuable differentiator that boosts credibility and attracts more users.

-LL-HLS (Low Latency HTTP Live Streaming)
+LL-HLS (Low-latency HTTP Live Streaming)

 Developed by Apple, LL-HLS is an extension of the traditional HTTP Live Streaming (HLS) protocol.
 It reduces delay by using smaller segment sizes and preloading hints, enabling faster content delivery.
 LL-HLS is widely used for applications that require quick delivery without compromising quality, making it ideal for sports and live events.